-Health plans for diabetics - a listing of the health plan options and other resources
+Health plans and resources for diabetics - a listing of the health plan options and other resources

 Value 24 Hour Accident - up to $10,000 of supplemental health insurance coverage for emergency treatment of injuries at a cost of about $2 per day.
 Can be used as a stand-alone coverage or added to other insurance.